e00ax/php-heater/README.md

 ## To Do:
 - Implement proper hysteresis (not necessary in my case).
 - Change from dht22 to pt1000 for more stability and accuracy.
+Implement script to create the necessery SQL table.

 > Sorry, no further documentation available yet!